amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ============================================

 One of the most common critiques of proselint is a concern that introducing any kind of linter-like process to the act of writing prose would in some way diminish the ability for authors to express themselves creatively.
-These arguments suggest that authors will find themselves limited in the set of things that are consistent with the linter's rules, and as a result that this will have a homogenising effect on prose.
+These arguments suggest that authors will find themselves limited in the set of things that are consistent with the linter's rules, and as a result that this will have a shaping or homogenising effect on prose.
 There are many nuances around how exactly this is stated, but that general gist covers the core of the critique.

 To this critique there are several possible responses.
 The first few apply in general, the latter apply in the case of scientific and technical writing.

-First, much of the advice is that certain word sequences are problematic without suggesting any particular replacement text.
+A good deal of the advice in proselint points out that certain word sequences are problematic without suggesting any particular replacement text.
 There are a few reasons for this (including the computational natures of error-detection vs. solution-recommendation problems).
-The reason most relevant to your concern is that solution-recommendations are more likely to produce a homogenizing effect because they have a driving effect, wherein using a particular set of words is deemed superior to another set of words.
+The reason most relevant to this concern is that solution-recommendations are more likely to produce a homogenizing effect because they have a driving effect, wherein using a particular set of words is deemed superior to another set of words.
 Much in the way that the diversity of life-forms has arisen because of selective pressures, by eliminating the least fit combinations of words, the native variation in writing can flourish all the more readily.

 The goal is not to homogenize text for the sake of uniformity, but rather to identify those cases that have been identified by respected authors and usage guides as being specifically problematic.
 Any text that is sufficiently artful and compelling to have not been specifically addressed by these sources should not be able to be caught by the linter.
 Novelty will continue to introduce new usages, and some of them will be poor.
 Authors identified as trustworthy may point these out, but this will only be in retrospect.
-If you do not trust a guide's point of view, our strongest recommendation would be to turn off the modules associated with that guide.
-You can see some of the module names and a high-level description here: http://proselint.com/checks/.
+If one does not trust a guide's point of view, our strongest recommendation would be to turn off the modules associated with that guide.

+Scientific writing is characterised by consistent

-We can do little better than to give a modified quote from the Foreword[#]_ in Robert Bringhurst's The Elements of Typographic Style (version 3.2, 2004)
+And, as a final point, we can do little better than to give a modified quote from the Foreword[#]_ in Robert Bringhurst's The Elements of Typographic Style (version 3.2, 2004)

     [Language usage] thrives as a shared concern — and there are no paths at all where there are no shared desires and directions.
 A [language user] determined to forge new routes must move, like other solitary travellers, through uninhabited country and against the grain of the land, crossing common thoroughfares in the silence before dawn.
 The subject [of proselint] is not [stylistic] solitude, but the old, well-travelled roads at the core of the tradition: paths that each of us is free to follow or not, and to enter and leave when we choose — if only we know the paths are there and have a sense of where the lead.
 That freedom is denied us if the tradition is concealed or left for dead.
 Originality is everywhere, but much originality is blocked if the way back to earlier discoveries is cut or overgrown.